google/applied-machine-learning-intensive/v2/07_capstone/03_project_ideation/project_ideation.md

 # Finalizing Project Ideas

 <!--
-Everyone take out a piece of paper and rank order the op 5 ideas that you're interested in.
+Everyone take out a piece of paper and rank order the top five ideas that you're interested in.

 *After every student has ranked their top five ideas, the instructional team will collect the votes.
 It is then up to the instructional team how to choose the final project topics and form the groups.
 Many of the pitches may have been for similar projects and it may be easy to form groups that way.
 The instructional team may also consider running a simple optimization scheme using the students' rankings to maximize overall happiness of the class.
 This is left to the discretion of the instructor, as they know the projects on the table, the students in the room, and the class dynamics.*
 -->